hthreads/hthreads.github.io/classes/embedded-systems/labs/lab1/index.md

     6. Click on the "Run Connection Automation" option.
         - Change the "Master interface" to `/microblaze_0 (Periph)`
         - Click "OK" to connect the MIG to the peripheral interface of the MicroBlaze processor.
-    7. Click on the "Run Connection Automation" option again.
-        - Check all the boxes to automate connection "M_AXI_DC" (data cache) and "M_AXI_IC" (instruction cache) to the MIG.
-        - Click "OK" to connect the MicroBlaze processor to the DDR memory controller.
 6. **Adding the UART controller:**
     1. Search for "AXI Uartlite" and add it to your design.
     2. Click on the "Run Connection Automation" option.